Skip to main content

 Being overweight or obese

 If you are overweight or obese (very overweight), your risk of developing and dying from colorectal cancer is higher.
-Being overweight raises the risk of colon and rectal cancer in people, but the link seems to be stronger in men.
+Being overweight raises the risk of colorectal cancer in people, but the link seems to be stronger in men.
 Getting to and staying at a healthy weight may help lower your risk.

 Certain types of diets

-A diet that's high in red meats (such as beef, pork, lamb, or liver) and processed meats (like hot dogs and some luncheon meats) raises your colorectal cancer risk.
+A long-term diet that's high in red meats (such as beef, pork, lamb, or liver) and processed meats (like hot dogs and some lunch meats) raises your colorectal cancer risk.

 Having a low blood level of vitamin D may also increase your risk.